Blue Star Creeper: Invasive or Not?

 Favorable Conditions That Encourage Spread

-…you should expect rapid and aggressive spread.
-Gardeners in USDA zones 6–9 often see this plant fill in beautifully at first, only to realize it’s slowly choking out nearby ornamentals, especially smaller or slower-growing perennials.
+Gardeners in USDA Zones 6–9 often see this plant fill in beautifully at first, only to realize it’s slowly choking out nearby ornamentals, especially smaller or slower-growing perennials.

 Signs That Blue Star Creeper Is Getting Out of Control

-You may want to reevaluate your planting of Blue Star Creeper if you notice that it’s beginning to spill over into adjacent flower beds or lawns.
-Another sign is the appearance of rooting runners several feet away from the original planting site, indicating the plant is rapidly expanding its territory.
+You may want to reconsider how much space you're giving Blue Star Creeper if you notice it beginning to creep beyond its intended boundaries.
+One of the earliest warning signs is when the plant starts spilling into adjacent flower beds, lawns, or mulched areas where it was never planted.
+Another common indicator is the appearance of rooted runners several feet away from the original planting site, showing that the plant is actively expanding and establishing new colonies.

 How to Control Blue Star Creeper's Spread